gaoxinge/something/learn java/thinking in java/volatile/README.md

 ## volatile

 - volatile don't keep atomic
-- volatile keep cache coherence
+- volatile is a barrier to guarantee the cache coherence before volatile for all thread
-- volatile keep is a barrier to avoid the local instruction rearragenemt
+- volatile is a barrier to avoid the instruction reordering before volatile and after volatile

 ## volatile reference vs volatile value